 Why Should You Prune?

-Imagine that you have a limited amount of plant food and water for keeping a garden alive, but the garden you've inherited has multiple dead plants in it.
-Do you continue watering and feeding the dead plants just because they're there, or do you remove them so that the healthy remainder of the garden can get the attention it deserves?
+Imagine that you have a limited amount of plant fertilizer and water for keeping a garden alive, but the garden you've inherited has multiple dead plants in it.
+Do you continue watering and fertilizing the dead plants just because they're there, or do you remove them so that the healthy remainder of the garden can get the attention it deserves?

 The principle is similar with pruning.
 Yes, removing too much of the plant can harm its health, but removing what needs to go can make it healthier than ever.
 The mistake palm owners can make is in thinking that a whole leaf needs to go just because the tips of its fronds have gone brown.
 Luckily, nature is brilliantly resilient, and such pruning extremes aren't needed at all.